-2 What is the problem?
+1. What is the problem

 Novice drivers are mostly also young drivers.
-We refer to 16 to 24 year old drivers as young novice drivers in this report.
+In this report, the term young novice drivers refers to 16-24 year old drivers.
 These young novice drivers are over-represented in crashes.
-They do not only pose a threat to themselves but also to their passengers and other road users.
-Their high crash risk is due to two factors: they have little driving experience; and they are young.
+This is true for all developed nations with mass motorization in which young people mostly start to drive as soon as they have reached the age limit for learning to drive (Vlakveld, 2016).
+Young novice drivers do not only pose a threat to themselves but also to their passengers and other road users.
+Their high crash risk is due to two factors: they have little driving experience and they are young.
 The age effect has two intertwined dimensions.
-First, their not yet completely matured brains make them prone to distraction, peer pressure, limited impulse control, and to underestimating risks and overestimating their own skills.
+First, their not-yet-completely-matured brains make them prone to distraction, peer pressure, limited impulse control, and to underestimating risks and overestimating their own skills.
 Second, there is a social dimension related to youth culture and lifestyle.